mdiener/grace/README.md

 grace
 =====

+DOES NOT WORK COMPLETELY YET!
+PLEASE ONLY USE TO TEST OR TRY OUT!
+THIS NOTICE WILL BE REMOVED AS SOON AS I THINK IT REACHED A PRODUCTIVE POINT.

 **Grace** is a development toolkit for JavaScript, HTML and SCSS (Sass CSS).
 The name **grace** comes from a sweet puppy, which is always coming to my room whenever I start working to get the little attention that is left.